ahaggqvist/kalender/README.md

 ## Kalender
 A sample project that supports CRUD operations on appointments from Micosoft Exchange via EWS.

 Frontend is Angular and Spring Boot.
 Backend is Spring Boot.
+Redis is used for caching.

 There is only support for EWS so you will need a on premise Exchange server to use it.